 Helping to keep traditions alive

 We may not hunt our own birds like the pilgrims did, but many Americans continue to prepare the turkey with “all the traditional trimmings” in recognition of that famous Thanksgiving meal.
-Plastics are helping to keep this special tradition alive by saving time, reducing effort, and helping to make our meals fresh and safe.
+Plastics are helping to keep this special tradition alive by saving time, reducing holiday waste, and helping to make our meals fresh and safe.

 Learn more about Plastics and Food Safety.